 Creating your product is the most important step.
-It’s also—with the rare exception—the most difficult one.
+It’s also—in general—the most difficult one.
 For some, a digital product will be an expansion of existing work (for example, an ebook made up of a collection of blog posts) and will be relatively fast to create.
-For others, it will be a long, difficult creative process.
+For others, it will be a longer creative process.

 This is the case for web developers and artists in particular.
 It’s rare that someone can build an app or piece of art worth buying in a couple of months, let alone weeks or days.
-Try to stick to a concrete routine and set yourself a roadmap for completion.
+Instead of getting discouraged, try to stick to a concrete routine and set yourself a roadmap for completion.